wprashed/data-extractor/readme.md

 ## Usage

 1. **Open the Extension**: Click the Data Extractor icon in the Chrome toolbar to open the popup.
-2. **Enter a CSS Selector**: In the input field, enter the CSS selector for the data you wish to extract (e.g., `div.kt-inside-inner-col p.wp-block-kadence-advancedheading`).
+2. **Enter a CSS Selector**: In the input field, enter the CSS selector for the data you wish to extract (e.g., `div.inner-col p.wp-block`).
 3. **Extract Data**: Click the **Extract Data** button.
 The extension will extract the specified data from the current webpage.
 4. **Download CSV**: Once the extraction is complete, a CSV file containing the extracted data will automatically download to your computer.